canyoupleasecreateanaccount/pycamel/README.rst

         return cats_statistic

-In tests below we will check only status codes.
-More information about validation you can find in example project or on official documentation.
+In the tests below we will check only status codes.
+More information about the validation you can find in the example project or in the official documentation.

-Create file for our tests. ``tests/data_service/test_statistic.py``
+Create a file for our tests. ``tests/data_service/test_statistic.py``

 .. code-block:: python